wimjongman/orion.client/bundles/org.eclipse.orion.client.help/web/helpContent/Orion User Guide/Git User Guide.md

 ### Repository

 The repository dropdown displays all of the git repos that you currently have in your workspace.
+If you have a number of repos listed, you can make use of the filter field to cut down on scrolling.
+Simply type in the name you are lookiing for and hit Enter (see Filtering for more info)

 The repository dropdown lets you: